Elite-HRV/spren-vision-ios/docs/Spren-Vision/Spren-Vision-Android-SDK.md

 `fun setTorchMode(torch: Boolean): Boolean`

-Attempts to toggle the torch (flashlight) on or off as appropriate.
+Attempts to toggle the torch (flashlight) on as appropriate.
 Returns the resulting torch mode.
-It also updates the exposure to its corresponding value.
+Setting the flash off has been disabled.

 `fun dropComplexity(): Boolean`

-Attempts to drop the computational complexity by reducing the frame resolution.
-If frame resolution cannot be reduced, dropping the frame rate will be attempted.
-This may be called if frame drop is non-compliant, i.e, exceeds 5% in a 1 second period at less than 28FPS.
+This function has been deprecated and will be removed in the next releases.

 `fun handleOverExposure()`

-Attempts to reduce the exposure of the image by changing the sensor exposure time and the sensor sensitivity.
-This may be called if exposure is non-compliant, i.e, at least 30 frames are over-exposed.
+Attempts to reduce the exposure of the image by lowering the sensor exposure time.
+This may be called if exposure is non-compliant, i.e, at least 5 frames are over-exposed.

 ### `RGBAnalyzer`